-Although this research definitively links Testosterone Deficiency to increased mortality risk, it is unclear as to whether there are other factors involved, or how powerful any other factors at play may be.
+Although this research definitively links Testosterone Deficiency to increased mortality risk, it is unclear as to whether there are other factors involved, or how influential any other factors at play may be.

 Testosterone Levels Can Vary Significantly Over Time

-Testosterone Production Can Fluctuate as a Result of a Number of Variables
+Testosterone Production Can Fluctuate as a Result of many Variables

-Furthermore, the levels can change within an individual as a result of a number of factors.
-For example, Testosterone Concentrations in the blood stream are at their highest in the morning, and decline as the day continues, reaching a low point in the hours between lunch and dinner.
-Also, stress, illness, or any other physiological response that activates the sympathetic nervous system will also suppress the body’s production of Testosterone, as it diverts resources into the production of cortisol or to increase immune response.
+Furthermore, the levels can change within an individual as a result of many factors.
+For example, Testosterone Concentrations in the bloodstream are at their highest in the morning, and decline as the day continues, reaching a low point in the hours between lunch and dinner.
+Also, stress, illness, or any other physiological response that activates the sympathetic nervous system will also suppress the body's production of Testosterone, as it diverts resources into the creation of cortisol or to increase immune response.
 Notably, physical activity is known to boost Testosterone Levels, because the body produces Testosterone in response to physical exertion, especially that of the anaerobic variety.

 Testosterone Production Remains High Through Early Adulthood, Until Around 30

-Testosterone Levels rise significantly during puberty, which brings about the changes in sexual characteristics that occur during puberty.
+Testosterone Levels rise significantly during puberty, which brings about the changes in sexual characteristics that occur during adolescence.
 Testosterone Levels remain high throughout early adulthood, but reach a peak in the late twenties, after which Testosterone Production enters a state of slow decline.
-The reasons for this decline are not completely understood, but it is believed that this decline is the result of a combination of a decline in the ability of the testes to produce Testosterone and reduced signaling from the Hypothalamus to produce Testosterone Precursor hormones.
+The reasons for this decline are not entirely understood, but it is believed that this decline is the result of a combination of a decrease in the ability of the testes to produce Testosterone and reduced signaling from the Hypothalamus to produce Testosterone Precursor hormones.

 Testosterone Study Tracks Veterans

-In this study, Dr. Shores and her associates analyzed the health data of 858 veterans that were all over the age of forty, and evaluated them based upon their Testosterone Levels.
-All 858 patients had their Testosterone evaluated a minimum of two times between the years of 1994 and 1999.
-As a group, the patients were tracked for a mean of 4.3 years, with the longest being tracked for around eight years, with the last evaluations in 2002.
+In this study, Dr. Shores and her associates analyzed the health data of 858 veterans that were all over the age of forty and evaluated them based upon their Testosterone Levels.
+All 858 patients had their Testosterone assessed a minimum of two times between the years of 1994 and 1999.
+As a group, the patients were tracked for a mean of 4.3 years, with the longest being monitored for around eight years, with the last evaluations in 2002.